-- Project narrative, plans, and specifications updated with the Green Building Standard requirements.
+- Project narrative, blueprints, and specifications updated with the Green Building Standard requirements.
 Description of the design parameters, strategies, and implementation process to ensure compliance with the selected standard(s).
-Includes statement of the projects overall green development goals and expected intended outcomes of addressing those goals. - Notification of which Green Building Standard(s) is being pursued. - Certification of Compliance certifying that the project complies with the selected Standard(s).11 - Provide a checklist, or other suitable documentation, which demonstrates adherence to the selected standard(s).
+Includes statement of the projects overall green development goals and expected intended outcomes of addressing those goals. - Notification of which Green Building Standard(s) is being pursued. - Certification of Compliance certifying that the project complies with the selected Standard(s).
+20 - Provide a checklist, or other suitable documentation, which demonstrates adherence to the selected standard(s). - Notification of the person or team in charge of the implementation of the Green Building Standard(s) at the Project.